I am an arrogant and stubborn person, and being arrogant and stubborn at the wrong time can cost alot…

 This is the first time I seen them thinking for us… Probe if their hook function exist before overwriting to prevent a BSOD… ( Or they are thinking for their customer service I guess… )

 Alt_KeSDTST2 is loaded on DriverEntry, with the address of KeServiceDescriptorTableShadow->ServiceTable.
-It is never again loaded with new value, because GameGuard strongly believes in what it believes.. ( -_-” Duh! ) I have adviced it many times to update their SSDT Service Table pointer to my dummy ServiceTable! ( LoL :P ) But GameGuard is arrogant and stubborn!
+It is never again loaded with new value, because GameGuard strongly believes in what it believes.. ( -_-” Duh! ) I have adviced it many times to update their SSDT Service Table pointer to my dummy ServiceTable! ( LoL ) But GameGuard is arrogant and stubborn!
 It refuse to listen to me!

 Their arrogance and stubborn comes with a price, I can misuse it to bypass their hooks…